-Within 60 calendar days after a complaint is filed the department will:
+Within 60 calendar days after a complaint is filed the Tennessee Department of Education Division of Special Education will:

-- 1. give the complainant the opportunity to submit additional information, either orally or in writing, about the allegations in the complaint; - 2. provide the school district or other public agency with the opportunity to respond to the complaint, including, at a minimum: - (a) at the option of the agency, a proposal to resolve the complaint; and - (b) an opportunity for a parent who has filed a complaint and the agency to agree voluntarily to engage in mediation; - 3. carry out an independent on-site investigation, if determined necessary; - 4. review all relevant information and make an independent determination as to whether the school district or other public agency is violating a requirement of Part B of the IDEA; and - 5. issue a written decision to the complainant that addresses each allegation in the complaint and contains: - (a) findings of fact and conclusions; and - (b) reasons for the department's final decision.
+- 1. Carry out an independent on-site investigation, if the Division determines that an investigation is necessary; - 2.
+Give the complainant the opportunity to submit additional information, either orally or in writing, about the allegations in the complaint; - 3.
+Provide the school district or other public agency with the opportunity to respond to the complaint, including, at a minimum: (a) at the option of the agency, a proposal to resolve the complaint; and (b) an opportunity for a parent who has filed a complaint and the agency to agree voluntarily to engage in mediation; - 4.
+Review all relevant information and make an independent determination as to whether the school district or other public agency is violating a requirement of Part B of the IDEA; and - 5.
+Issue a written decision to the complainant that addresses each allegation in the complaint and contains: (a) findings of fact and conclusions; and (b) the reasons for the Division's final decision.